Obarun/66/doc/boot.md

 Skeleton files are mandatory and must exist on your system to be able to boot and shutdown the machine properly.
 By default those files are installed at `%%skel%%`.
 Use the `--with-skeleton=DIR` option at compile time to change it.

 - `init` : the command *boot* binary is not meant to be called directly or be linked to the binary directory because it takes command line options.
 Therefore the `init` skeleton file is used to pass any options to command *boot*.
 By default command *boot* is launched without options.
-This file ***should be copied*** by the administrator into the binary directory of your system.
+This file is installed at `%%bindir%%/init`.

 - `init.conf` : this file contains a set of `key=value` pairs. ***All*** keys are mandatory where the name of the key ***must not*** be changed.
 This is the file available to a user to configure the boot process.
 By default: